Pub licence and how to obtain one

 - Part 4 (Restaurant Licence)

-The Award for Personal Licence Holders (APLH) Level 2 or the Scottish equivalent (SCPLH) covers all of these key areas and can be used for holding a pub licence where alcohol is sold both on and off the premises, from an off licence, restaurant or any other establishment where alcohol is sold by retail to a member of the general public.
+The Award for Personal Licence Holders (APLH) level 2 or the Scottish equivalent (SCPLH) level 6 covers all of these key areas and can be used for holding a pub licence where alcohol is sold both on and off the premises, or from an off licence, restaurant or any other establishment where alcohol is sold by retail to a member of the general public.
 If you are looking to become a pub landlord, you will require a personal licence, allowing you to become the licensee or Designated Premises Supervisor (DPS) as it is now known.

 Applying for a pub licence?

-How much is a pub licence?
+How much does a pub licence cost?

 Book your pub licence course online